 Quick breads, such as banana nut, corn, and pumpkin, almost always contain butter and milk.
 While some processed varieties may not contain actual butter, they will usually contain whey protein isolates and nonfat milk powder.
 Generally, if quick breads are non-dairy they will be advertised as such.
 The nice thing about quick breads, however, is that they are, indeed "quick" to make and "quick" to bake.Continue to 5 of 11 below.

 While many yeast breads do not typically contain dairy products in their actual dough, such as French bread and sourdough, bakers will often bake these loaves in buttered pans or brush the crusts with butter as they bake.
 The only way to really be sure if this has been the case is to ask the baker.
 There are, however, many yeast breads that almost always contain dairy, such as Babka, biscuits, Brioche, cinnamon bread and croissants.
 While it is rare to come across these items without dairy, it... is possible to make these dairy-free and so satisfying when they come out of the oven.
 Try some of my dairy-free yeast bread recipes, like this vegan chocolate babka recipe for some dairy-free ideas!

 Store-bought crackers almost always contain butter, butter fat or nonfat milk powder, although some natural and organic companies have started producing non-dairy alternatives that can be found at natural and health food stores.
 Crispbread crackers are an easy and healthy cracker replacement as well, such as Kavli and Wasa crispbread crackers, that rarely contain dairy.

 Making your own dairy-free crackers, however, is really easy and gives you the ability to make festive shapes and add the... seasonings and flavors of your choice.
-Here are a couple of my dairy-free cracker recipes to get you started:

 07 of 11